-If you’re unsure whether your Brookfield house has bad indoor air quality (IAQ), it possibly does.
+If you’re uncertain whether your Brookfield house has poor indoor air quality (IAQ), it likely does.

 We are indoors a lot.
-In fact, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside homes could be 2–5 times more polluted than outdoors, which can create long-term health issues.
+As a matter of fact, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside homes could be 2–5 times worse than outdoors, which may create long-term health problems.

-We’ve put together a list of the most ordinary causes of bad IAQ, the problems they cause and how you can remedy these indoor air pollutants.
-If you’re troubled by the air inside your house, we suggest consulting with a expert like Central Air LLC about which products are best for your house.
+We’ve compiled a list of the most frequent causes of bad IAQ, the problems they create and how you can remedy these indoor air pollutants.
+If you’re concerned about the air inside your home, we recommend talking with a specialist like Central Air LLC about which products are best for your home.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are fumes emitted from everyday household things.
+Volatile organic compounds, or VOCs, are vapors leaked by common household things.